Humanitarian group says Libya's coast guard fired on its vessel in the Mediterranean

 SOS Mediterranee said it issued a mayday after it was fired upon and sought protection from an Italian navy ship nearby, but didn’t receive any answer.

-Frontex, the European Union Border and Coast Guard agency, which often shares coordinates of migrants in distress with the Libyan coast guard called the incident “deeply concerning” and urged “the proper authorities investigate the events swiftly and thoroughly.”
+Frontex, the European Union’s border protection agency that often spots boats in distress and shares coordinates with the competent maritime authorities, called the incident “deeply concerning” and urged “the proper authorities to investigate the events swiftly and thoroughly.”

 “Frontex remains fully committed to saving lives at sea and acts in line with international maritime law at all times.
 No rescuer should ever be put in danger while carrying out life-saving work,” it added.